-We may ask you to provide us with identification so that we can be sure that we are dealing with the right person.
-This is a security measure.
-We may also contact you to ask you to put your request into writing and/ or for further information in relation to your request to speed up our response.
+We may also ask you to provide us with identification so that we can be sure that we are dealing with the right person.
+We may also contact you to ask you for further information in relation to your request to speed up our response.

-We would appreciate the chance to deal with your concerns in the first instance so please contact us first using the contact details above.
+We would appreciate the chance to deal with your concerns in the first instance, so please contact us first using the contact details above.
 You also have the right to lodge a complaint to your national data protection authority if you are in the UK or EEA.

 Updating this notice